 Before the situation is resolved Aral and Triss will know more than they ever wanted to about the beautiful but alien Others known as the Durkoth and their underground kingdoms, the equally strange dual-bodied Dyad sorcerers who rule the city-state of Kodamia, and even the internal politics of Tien’s own warring authorities.
 They’ll also attract a lot more attention than anyone whose name appears on ten thousand wanted posters can easily afford.

-For six years Aral’s been living as a jack of the shadow trades, picking up odd jobs on the wrong side of the law and trying to stay out of sight.
-But the past is never dead, and Aral’s has finally caught up to him in the shape of Jax Seldansbane.
-Aral’s onetime fiancée and a fellow Blade, Jax is beautiful, dangerous, and desperate.
+For six years, former temple assassin Aral Kingslayer has been living as a jack of the shadow trades, picking up odd jobs on the wrong side of the law.
+But the past is never dead, and Aral’s has finally caught up to him in the beautiful, dangerous form of Jax Seldansbane—a fellow Blade and Aral’s onetime fiancée.